AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 Also, you can put these files inside any folder under AEM assets root that is `./content/dam`.

 Once you've created the folder which contains the SRX files, you can add the folder path in the Translation SRX location configuration inside your folder profile.

 It is recommended that for a better performance you should keep only SRX files in the folder that is configured in the folder profile.

-AEM Guides picks the SRX rules according to the source language of the translation project.
+Experience Manager Guides picks the SRX rules according to the source language of the translation project.
 It looks for a custom SRX file for a language, and if you do not define a custom SRX file, then it picks the rules as per the out of the box translation rules.

 For details on setting up global and folder-level profiles, see *Configure authoring templates* section in Install and configure Adobe Experience Manager Guides as a Cloud Service.